settintotrieste/Victoria-2-Cold-War-Enhancement-Mod-CWE/Readme.txt

  DO NOT MERGE THIS.
-Experimental fork for testing
+Experimental submod for testing

-This is one of the forks I've been maintaining offline.
-The fork contains bugfixes and content from me and Historical-Project-Mod ( https://github.com/arkhometha/Historical-Project-Mod ) NWO mod ( https://github.com/simsulla/nwomod ) and probably others I've forgotten.
+This is one of the submods I've been maintaining offline.
+The submod contains bugfixes and content from me and Historical-Project-Mod ( https://github.com/arkhometha/Historical-Project-Mod ) NWO mod ( https://github.com/simsulla/nwomod ) and probably others I've forgotten.
 It isn't intended for merger in its current undocumented and badly atributed state.

 ### What are needed for CWE to run ###